Arnold J. Kemp

 The structure of the exhibition, which contains painting, drawing, photography, print media, sculpture and sound, is a riff on New Narrative.
 This is a literary genre in which traditional categories are dismantled and parts are meaningfully reconstructed so that the boundaries between the essay, the lyric, fable, and gossip disappear.
 Taking inspiration from the practices of New Narrative authors such as Kathy Acker, Robert Glück and Kevin Killian, the exhibition reveals Kemp in many guises as shaman, showman, trickster, historian and poet of materials.

-The exhibition, accompanied by a booklet featuring essays by Kevin Killian and curator Kristan Kennedy, will feature a couple of works borrowed from the collection of artist Glenn Ligon and a private collection based in New York.
+The exhibition is accompanied by a booklet featuring essays by Kevin Killian and curator Kristan Kennedy.
 A public program during the exhibition will be a premier of a new sound work authored by Arnold J. Kemp.

 Arnold J. Kemp has lived and worked in Boston, San Francisco, Paris, New York, Portland, OR and Richmond, VA.
 He engaged Kathy Acker to be Yerba Buena Center’s first visiting artist before she became too ill to complete the residency.
 Alternately Kemp engaged Dennis Cooper as a visiting artist and co-curated “Guide to Trust No. 2” an exhibition inspired by Cooper’s novels.
 Kemp is associated with the literary genre of New Narrative.
 He is the recipient of awards and fellowships from the John Simon Guggenheim Foundation, the Pollock-Krasner Foundation, the Joan Mitchell Foundation, Artadia Fund for Art, Printed Matter, Inc. and Art Matters.
 His artworks are in the collections of the Metropolitan Museum of Art, the Studio Museum in Harlem, the Berkeley Art Museum and Portland Art Museum, among others.
 He is a fellow of New York’s the Drawing Center and is the Dean of Graduate Studies at the School of the Art Institute of Chicago.